gurezende/GustavoSantos_Portfolio/README.md

 # | PROJECT 7
 ## [Tweet's Analysis](https://github.com/gurezende/Studying/tree/master/Python/SentimentAnalysis)

-In this project, I have extracted 100 tweets using Tweepy to analyze it.
+In this project, I have extracted 100 tweets using Tweepy to analyze them.
 Activities performed:
 * Data extraction from Twitter using Tweepy
 * Data Exploratory Analysis including manipulation of dates, text and numbers